-I know cassava seems to be all the rage right now, *cough* *cough* Siete chips.
-But it isn’t my first choice in most cases.
-That’s because there isn’t a whole lot of fibre in them.
+I know cassava seems to be all the rage right now.
+But it isn't my first choice in most cases.
+That's because there isn't a whole lot of fibre in them.
 Fibre is your BFF and so many people are not getting enough of it.
-So unless you are following a grain free diet for some reason, I don’t think it’s necessary for most people to eat cassava everything.
-I will say, I have bought these chips and thought they were really tasty but they’re hard to find in Toronto.
-I don’t follow a grain free or gluten free diet so I am ok using corn tortillas when I am in the mood for a little chip and guac action.
+So unless you are following a grain free diet for some reason, I don't think it's necessary for most people to eat cassava everything.
+I don't follow a grain free or gluten free diet so I am ok using corn tortillas when I am in the mood for a little chip and guac action.
 Most of the foods I eat are gluten free by nature of how I cook and eat.
 But I also will never say no to a good piece of sourdough or bowl of pasta.
 Ya feel me?

 When I made these paleo chocolate cookies and told Sam they were gluten free, he of course gave me a look.
 See, he thinks anything gluten free is disgusting (and he is wrong).
 So he wasn't sure about these cookies, but once he had one (and then later, an ice cream sandwich) he changed his mind.
 I think as long as things taste good, who cares about the label right?
 The same thing goes for when things aren't as nutrient dense of course.
 If you truly enjoy eating something, then eat it.
 If it doesn't make you feel good, then maybe don't eat it.
 But otherwise, life is too short to stress about what you're eating.
 You can read all about how to let go of food guilt and embrace intuitive eating here.